 Vehicles will be used during the week to transport work teams to and from worksites.
-For Service Weeks, your group must commit to bring one suitable vehicle for every 6 total members of your group (number should be equal to the number of Driving Adults).
-Vehicles must be capable of hauling at least 6 people (with seat belts) and tools/lunch coolers each day.
+For Service Weeks, your group must commit to bring suitable vehicles for every 8 total members of your group (number should be equal to the number of Driving Adults).
 CCC cannot provide vehicles for groups.
 Your group is responsible for all vehicle expenses at CCC, including gas.
 Drivers are welcome to haul trailers for carrying tools, at their own risk.

-For those registering for CCC Service Weeks: you will receive a camp location assignment in April.
-Submitting a registration form and deposit acknowledges your willingness to attend any of our Service Week camp locations.
-CCC is unable to honor requests for camp assignments.
-We will try to work out suitable arrangements for those with legitimate special needs.
+For those registering for CCC Home Repair: you will receive a camp location assignment upon your completed registration.
+Submitting a registration form and deposit acknowledges your willingness to attend any of our Home Repair camp locations, understanding it is a first come, first served situation.

 CCC prefers that your group not decrease in number after the initial deposit.
 If members drop out before March 1, their deposit will be forfeited, but you will not be responsible for paying the balance due for the members who drop.
 A confirmation of your group size is required at the time of your second payment.
 Your group size is locked in at the time of the second payment or on March 1, if payment has not been received by then.